umarbhasan/crud-express-rest-api-creation-and-profile-page-design/README.md

 - **bcrypt**: Library for hashing passwords securely.
 - **jsonwebtoken**: Library for handling JSON Web Tokens (JWT) for authentication.
 - **Multer**: Middleware for handling file uploads.
-- **HTML/CSS**: Frontend technologies for designing the profile page.
+- **HTML & CSS**: Frontend technologies for designing the profile page.
 - **JavaScript**: Programming language used for server-side and client-side scripting.

 ## License